hexolexo/necrorust/README.md

 1. Install [Rust](https://www.rust-lang.org/tools/install)
 2. Clone repository
-3. Copy `config/necrorust` to your systems config directory **Linux/MacOS:** `~/.config/necrorust`
+3. Copy `config/necrorust` to your systems config directory

+**Linux/MacOS:** `~/.config/necrorust`

 **Windows:** `C:\Users\[Username]\AppData` or `%APPDATA%`

-4. Use cargo to install to your path
+5. Use cargo to install to your path
 ```bash
 cargo install --path .
 ```
 Now you can run necrorust from the terminal anywhere

-5. if that doesn't work you can just use `cargo run`
+5. (ALTERNATIVE) if that doesn't work you can just use `cargo run`

 ## Configuration
 1. Find your systems config directory